Home Majors Public Relations & Advertising

 Not sure a 4-year degree is the right path?
 Trade programs in Public Relations & Advertising offer shorter timelines, lower debt, and strong AI resilience for hands-on careers.

-How much do Public Relations & Advertising graduates earn?
+How exposed is Public Relations & Advertising to AI disruption?

-Public Relations & Advertising is rated "High" for AI automation risk, with an average of 53% of job tasks exposed to large language models and AI tools.
+Public Relations & Advertising is rated "High" for AI automation risk, with 53% of job tasks exposed to large language models and AI tools.
 This means most career tasks in this field could be augmented or replaced by AI over the next decade.

 Which school has the best Public Relations & Advertising program?

-What's the outlook for a Public Relations & Advertising degree?
+Is a Public Relations & Advertising degree worth the investment?

 On average, Public Relations & Advertising graduates earn 8.1x their in-state tuition over 10 years.
 This is a moderate return — school choice matters significantly.